Elue-dev/js-logs-formatter/README.md

 ## Usage

-To use JS Logs Formatter, import the `println` function and call it with a helper string and the data you want to log.
+To use JS Logs Formatter, import the `println` function and call it with a helper string, color and the data you want to log.

 ```typescript
 import { println } from "js-logs-formatter";